janosh/svelte-algolia/readme.md

    }
    ```

-   The `getData` function is expected to return an array of objects containing the data you wish to index to Algolia (a product catalog, blog posts, documentation pages, pokémons or whatever).
-Each object in the data array should have a key named either `id` or `objectID` for Algolia to recognize it and overwrite existing data.
+   The `getData` function is expected to return an array of objects containing the data you wish to index (a product catalog, blog posts, documentation pages, pokémons or whatever).
+Each object in the data array should have a key named `id` or `objectID` for Algolia to recognize it and overwrite existing data where appropriate.

 3. Pass your config to `indexAlgolia`: